A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Ensuring your institution is in compliance with national/regional/ international regulation, including codes of conduct;

-• Reviewing and updating your institution’s social mission, as necessary
+• Reviewing and updating the mission statement and social strategy (or “Theory of Change”), as necessary

 Confirm that each board member agrees to uphold the responsibilities that your institution specifies by having them sign an agreement that details their social performance responsibilities.
 Essential Practice 6C1 provides further guidance on ensuring that investor board members are aligned with your institution’s social goals.